sburtner/sburtner.github.io/_posts/2018-11-04-shit-creek.md

 My intent with these blog posts goes beyond trying to push to "daylight" Islais Creek into some semblance of its natural form.
 I also hope to use these posts as an opportunity to reconnect the people of San Francisco to its aquatic infrastructures, its history, and the complex urban-aquatic nexus that forces us to challenge our role in the ongoing problems of climate change.
 In this series of blog posts, I introduce the history of Islais Creek, community and business efforts to revive the creek in various ways, all the while integrating the impact that climate change has had on all of these endeavours.

-## The watershed (and the history) underneath

-Looking at the creek today, it is difficult to imagine that it was once the primary source of the city's water.
-80% of all drinking water came from Islais Creek.
-It also used to be over four miles in length, stretching from the Bay all the way to the Pacific Ocean.
-But the creek underwent dramatic changes during the 20th century.
-[Up until the 1950's](https://www.sfparksalliance.org/our-parks/parks/islais-creek) Islais Creek was essentially an open sewage, and that's how it got it's name as "Shit Creek."

-Talk about water… Talk about aquatic/urban nexus…

-## Climate change/Frankenstein

-Some have called climate change one of society's modern-day "Frankenstein's" (Joshua Rothman, *The New Yorker*).
-Like Frankenstein, climate change was made by and is continually scorned by its creator: the human race.
-Climate change is easy to ignore... when everything is going fine.
-But increasing severe weather patterns, expose the incredible, destructive power humans have had on this planet.

-Humans, in their widespread geographic locales, collectively contribute to this global problem (though some more than others.)
-Ironically, there is one element that humans cannot repair nor replace, and this is water.

 ## So, what happens next?